fharms/10-opensource-frameworks-in-one-hour/springboot/README.md

 For building the code, please use:

     mvnw install

+## Use

+This example depends upon a couple of things.

+1. The PostgreSQL database, made available from the PostgreSQL dastabase image utility (see: [Postgres Docker example](../postgres-docker`)).
+2. Data in said database, populated by the Spring Boot example (see: [Spring Boot example](../springboot`)).

+These dependencies must be run, before being able to run *this* sample / demo application.

-For running the application, please use:
+Then, for running the application, please use:

     mvn spring-boot:run

-## Use

 Since this service follows the HATEOAS principles, it's structure is fully navigable from the URL: `http://localhost:8080`.